Use it or lose it: a cautionary tale about coffee trade marks

 What’s to take away?

-Whatever the final outcome of this further appeal, this case illustrates two fundamental aspects of good trade mark practice.
+Whatever the final outcome of this further appeal, this case illustrates two fundamental aspects of good trade mark practice if you want to avoid trade mark revocation.

 - Once a company or individual obtains a trade mark registration, it generally has five years to bring its trade mark into use in the relevant jurisdiction.
 After that, if you don’t use it, you may well lose it.